Ireland begin World Cup warm-up with solid win

 Ireland began their three-match World Cup warm-up programme with a solid 33-17 victory over Italy in Dublin.

-After a slow start, Andy Farrell's men impressed in the first half and led 21-3 at the break through tries from Dave Kilcoyne, the impressive Caelan Doris and Stuart McCloskey.
+After a slow start, Andy Farrell's men impressed in the first half and led 21-3 at the break through tries from Dave Kilcoyne, man-of-the-match Caelan Doris and Stuart McCloskey.

 The hosts' tempo dropped in the second half but they stayed ahead through a Cian Healy try and another from Doris.